therealadam/pc4u/readme.md

 ## Build and release

 To your personal computer:
-1. Open index.html
+1. Make changes to source files
-2. Reload and repeat
+2. `rake dev` will rebuild and open the generated `index.html` file

 To the web:
-1. `git push`
+1. `rake release`
 2. That's it